 Figure 1: TrickBot’s lifecycle diagram created in ANY.RUN

-ANY.RUN is an interactive malware sandbox that not only allows to watch the simulation in a safe environment, but also control it with direct human input when necessary.
-In addition to video simulation, the service provides a variety of useful tools, such as comprehensive text reports.
+ANY.RUN is an interactive malware sandbox that allows to watch the simulation in a safe environment and control it with direct human input when necessary.
+In addition to video simulation, the service provides various useful tools, such as comprehensive text reports.

 Figure 2: A text report generated by ANY.RUN

 The artifacts can appear in AppData\Local\Temp and AppData\Roaming directories on a contaminated machine.
-In addition, the malware is sometimes downloaded to the user PC using a batch file.
-After achieving persistence the malware can reportedly be found in a winapp folder which is located in AppData\Roaming directory.
+In addition, the malware is sometimes downloaded to the user's PC using a batch file.
+After achieving persistence, the malware can reportedly be found in a winapp folder located in AppData\Roaming directory.